These days, cheap flights abound. But sometimes it makes a lot more sense to hit the road for a journey through the night.

 No matter how bumpy the roads are, or how numb your bum is, remember that all bus rides have to come to an end.
 You might be stiff, achy, and a little cranky on arrival, but you’ll have survived your journey through the night.
 And, hopefully, there’ll be a nice hot shower nearby with your name on it.

 Have you got more tips for surviving the overnight bus?
 Share them in the comments below.
-Compare flights, find tours, book hostels and hotels for your trip, and don’t forget to purchase travel insurance before you go.
+Compare flights Dropdown content, find tours Dropdown content, book hostels Dropdown content and hotels Dropdown content for your trip, and don’t forget to purchase travel insurance Dropdown content before you go.